Therapy For Antisocial Personality Disorder: Exploring Mental Health Treatment For ASPD

 Treating antisocial personality disorder

 The treatment of antisocial personality disorder is usually centered around psychotherapeutic approaches, though medication may also be utilized.
-As stated in an article published in the Cochrane Database of Systematic Reviews, the goal of psychotherapy is to help people with ASPD “develop a better understanding of themselves, others and their difficulties”.
+As stated in an article published in the Cochrane Database of Systematic Reviews, the goal of psychotherapy is to help people with ASPD “develop a better understanding of themselves, others, and their difficulties.”

 It is important to note that there is no one treatment strategy that is known to be effective for people with ASPD.
 The exact cause of antisocial personality disorder is unknown, but it may result from various underlying factors unique to each individual.
 For example, the Diagnostic and Statistical Manual of Mental Disorders makes it clear that conduct disorder is a precursor to antisocial personality disorder.
-Because of this connection, children and adolescents with conduct disorder are more likely to develop ASPD.
-But there are several other genetic, biological, and environmental influences that can contribute to the development of antisocial personality disorder.
+Because of this connection, children and adolescents with conduct disorder are more likely to develop and be diagnosed with ASPD.
+However, there are several other genetic, biological, and environmental influences that can contribute to the development of antisocial personality disorder.
 Understanding these factors can lead to more personally tailored treatment strategies.

 In some cases, medications may be prescribed to help manage symptoms and conditions that occur alongside ASPD.
 These symptoms can be similar to those experienced with conditions like anxiety, bipolar disorder, and depression.
 In other cases, CBT or anger and violence management might be used to help individuals gain insight into their condition and learn strategies for managing it more effectively.